Autonomy: According to Nietzsche

 Friedrich Nietzsche wrote about autonomy and the moral fight.
 Autonomy in this sense is referred to as the free self and entails several aspects of the self, including self-respect and even self-love.
 This can be interpreted as influenced by Kant (self-respect) and Aristotle (self-love).
 For Nietzsche, valuing ethical autonomy can dissolve the conflict between love (self-love) and law (self-respect) which can then translate into reality through experiences of being self-responsible.
 Because Nietzsche defines having a sense of freedom with being responsible for one's own life, freedom and self-responsibility can be very much linked to autonomy.

 According to Piaget

-The Swiss philosopher Jean Piaget (1896–1980) believed that autonomy comes from within and results from a "free decision".
+The Swiss psychologist Jean Piaget (1896–1980) believed that autonomy comes from within and results from a free decision.
 It is of intrinsic value and the morality of autonomy is not only accepted but obligatory.
 When an attempt at social interchange occurs, it is reciprocal, ideal and natural for there to be autonomy regardless of why the collaboration with others has taken place.
 For Piaget, the term autonomous can be used to explain the idea that rules are self-chosen.
 By choosing which rules to follow or not, we are in turn determining our own behaviour.

 Piaget studied the cognitive development of children by analyzing them during their games and through interviews, establishing (among other principles) that the children's moral maturation process occurred in two phases, the first of heteronomy and the second of autonomy: